Enalean/tuleap-documentation-en/languages/en/user-guide/git.rst

 -  the modified files (+diffstats)

--  for each commit, the link to the diff in |SYSPRODUCTNAME| gitweb interface
+-  for each commit, the link to the diff in Tuleap gitweb interface

 -  for each reference (in commit description for instance), the